-Figure 6-3 on page 63 shows the logic for the main clock tree.
+Figure 6-3 on page 60 shows the logic for the main clock tree.
 The peripheral blocks are driven by the system clock signal and can be programmatically enabled/disabled.
-The ADC clock signal is automatically divided down to 16 MHz for proper ADC operation.

 Figure 6-3.
 Main Clock Tree

 - a.
 Control provided by RCC register bit/field. - b.
 Control provided by RCC register bit/field or RCC2 register bit/field, if overridden with RCC2 register bit USERCC2. - c.
 Control provided by RCC2 register bit/field. d.
 Also may be controlled by DSLPCLKCFG when in deep sleep mode.